High cholesterol? The cause may not be what you think

 In September 2021, a new cholesterol-lowering drug called inclisiran was released.
 It's administered by injection twice a year.

 Plus, there’s no need to take long trips to the hospital, either.
 You can simply contact your GP to request a prescription.

 Many have hailed this drug as ‘life changing’ as it’s expected that 30,000 people could avoid premature death from heart disease and strokes.

 High cholesterol can affect anybody - old, young, fit or unhealthy - and can produce dangerous complications if not managed.

-Most likely, you won’t know you have high cholesterol unless you have a blood test - this is why it’s so important to do what you can to live a healthy lifestyle, as each small change will lower your overall risk.
+Most likely, you won’t know you have high cholesterol unless you have a blood test.
+That's why it’s important to live a healthy lifestyle, as each small change will lower your risk.